kushelgiriraj/netflix_clone_devsecops/README.md

 That's it!
 You've successfully installed and set up Grafana to work with Prometheus for monitoring and visualization.

 2. **Configure Prometheus Plugin Integration:**
-    - Integrate Jenkins with Prometheus to monitor the CI/CD pipeline.
+    - Integrate GitHub Actions with Prometheus to monitor the CI/CD pipeline.

 **Phase 5: Notification**

 1. **Implement Notification Services:**
-    - Set up email notifications in Jenkins or other notification mechanisms.
+    - Set up email notifications in GitHub Actions or other notification mechanisms.

 # Phase 6: Kubernetes